50 Practical Tips for Non-Teaching Staff Development

 Many schools have critical knowledge in people's heads.
 PD should include how to write processes so others can follow them, version control basics, and where to store information.
 This is risk management and succession planning disguised as training.

-29. Teach how to work together rather than only technical skills
+29. Teach how to work together, not only technical skills

 A large amount of daily pain in schools is not technical incompetence.
 It is miscommunication, unclear handovers, assumptions, and people pushing work onto each other.
 PD that only teaches systems without addressing collaboration misses half the problem.
-Working Genius is one of the most effective frameworks I use to address this.
-Email jonno@consultclarity.org if you want to explore it for your team.
+The Working Genius model, developed by Patrick Lencioni, is one of the most effective frameworks for building the shared language that closes this gap.
+You can explore how it applies to school settings at Working Genius in schools.

 30. Build follow-up mechanisms into every PD initiative

-Many sources explicitly mention lack of follow-up as a core complaint.
 Follow-up can be brief check-ins, peer accountability, supervisor observation, coaching, or simply a structured conversation about what was tried, what worked, what failed, and what comes next.
+Lack of follow-up is consistently the most cited complaint from non-teaching staff about their professional development experience.

 31. Use supervisor reinforcement as a core transfer mechanism

-People remember what leaders inspect, not what leaders expect.
 If school leaders want PD to matter, they need to ask about it, observe it, and reinforce it.
 Not in a policing way.
 In a respectful, consistent way that shows learning is genuinely valued.
+What leaders pay attention to becomes the signal of what matters.

 Shift the conversation from completion to application.
 After any training, the question that matters is what behaviour changed.
 What did you try.
 What happened.
 What will you do next.
 This reframes PD from event to experiment and builds accountability.